-Past the Villa, on the left, is the new home of the National Scouting Museum where you can find interesting collections and exhibits highlighting the history of the BSA, Philmont, Order of the Arrow and much more!
+Past the Villa, on the left, is the new home of the National Scouting Museum where you can find interesting collections and exhibits highlighting the history of Scouting, Philmont, Order of the Arrow and much more! coin-operated laundromat.
+One or more crew members should be assigned to bring all the crew's dirty clothes to the laundry.
+All clothing should be marked with your name in indelible ink and patches or insignia should be removed.
+Laundry soap and supplies are available from the Tooth of Time Traders or the laundromat.